dnGrep/dnGrep.github.io/index.md

 - Translations in several languages
 - Much more!

-Runs on Windows 7, 8, 10, 11 or Windows Server
+Runs on Windows 10, 11, or Windows Server

-Requires .NET 4.6.2 or higher.
+Releases are packaged with .NET 8 included.

 Install from
  - [GitHub](https://github.com/dnGrep/dnGrep/releases/latest)